Setup with Cloudera

 As Hive administrator:

-• Using beeline or another Hive client:
+• As Hive administrator, using beeline or another Hive client, create the database

 Adding/Removing a user in a group